 You can read more about the Bankruptcy Means Test, including how to complete the Minnesota Means Test here.

 Minnesota Credit Counseling and Debtor Education Courses

 Before filing a Chapter 7 or Chapter 13 bankruptcy petition, you must complete a credit counseling course.
 You must complete a debtor education course before you can receive a bankruptcy discharge.
-If you do not complete both bankruptcy courses, you are not entitled to debt forgiveness.
+If you do not complete both bankruptcy courses, you are not entitle to debt forgiveness.

 The United States Trustee (UST) has approved companies in each state that provide one or both bankruptcy courses.
 You can access a list of approved Minnesota bankruptcy course providers on the UST’s website.

 Bankruptcy exemptions help protect property from being sold to pay your debts.
 The federal bankruptcy exemptions are listed in the Bankruptcy Code.
 The NCLC has a list of federal bankruptcy exemptions on its website.